ironhack-rmt-materials/wd-lesson-guide-and-resources/legacy-content/SSR - CRUD - - - day planning.md

 - LAB | Express Cinema (seed + Read) (Extra)
 - LAB | Express Drones (seed + CRUD)

-- To avoid repeating work, we can do only one LAB (ex. ask students to implement CRUD on Express Cinema + leave the other lab as optional)
+- To avoid repeating work, we can do only one LAB (eg. ask students to implement CRUD on Express Cinema + leave the other lab as optional)

 - IMPORTANT:
   - Express Cinema does not include C+U+D in the instructions